Andrea Petagna: Napoli

 On 30 January 2020, Petagna signed with Napoli.
 He stayed at SPAL on loan until the end of 2019–20 season.

 Monza

-On 12 August 2022, Petagna joined newly-promoted Serie A side Monza, with an obligation for purchase if certain conditions are met.
+On 12 August 2022, Petagna joined newly promoted Serie A side Monza, with an obligation for purchase if certain conditions are met.
 He made his debut for Monza on 14 August, as a starter in a 2–1 Serie A defeat to Torino.

-On October 19, Petagna scored his first goal for the biancorossi, sealing the 3–2 comeback win in the round of 32 match against Udinese.
+On 19 October Petagna scored his first goal for the biancorossi, sealing the 3–2 comeback win in the round of 32 match against Udinese.
 On 31 October, he scored the first goal Serie A goal for Monza, from a penalty kick, momentarily giving his side the advantage in the home match against Bologna, which eventually ended in a 2–1 defeat.

+When Monza guaranteed survival in the Serie A, Petagna's obligation-to-buy clause was triggered, forcing the Lombardy club to permanently acquire the striker for a reported total cost of €14 million.

+Cagliari (loan)

+On 30 August 2023, recently promoted to Serie A side Cagliari announced the signing of Petagna on a season-long loan from Monza, with an option to make the move permanent.

 International career

 Petagna won five caps for Italy under-16 between 2010 and 2011.
 In 2011, he won one further cap for Italy under-17.
 He went on to be capped for Italy under-18, making eight appearances and scoring two goals in 2013.
 In 2013, he was also capped for Italy under-19, making his first appearance on 24 April.